-MATH 2184 Linear Algebra I 3 Linear equations, matrices, inverses, and determinants.
+MATH 2184 Linear Algebra I Linear equations, matrices, inverses, and determinants.
 Vector spaces, rank, eigenvalues, and diagonalization.
 Applications to geometry and ordinary differential equations.
-Prerequisite: MATH 1231 STAT 2183 Intermediate Statistical Laboratory: Statistical Computing Packages 3 -or- Application of program packages (e.g., SAS, SPSS) to the solution of one-, two- and k-sample parametric and nonparametric statistical problems.
+Prerequisite: MATH 1231 STAT Intermediate Statistical Laboratory: Statistical Computing Packages Application of program packages (e.g., SAS, SPSS) to the solution of one-, two- and k-sample parametric and nonparametric statistical problems.
 Basic concepts in data preparation, modification, analysis and interpretation of results.
-Prerequisite: an introductory statistics course.
-PUBH 6853 Use of Statistical Packages: Data Management and Data Analysis 3 This course familiarizes the student with one of the most widely used database management systems and statistical analysis software packages, the SAS System, operating in a Windows environment.
+Prerequisite: an introductory statistics course. -or- -or- PUBH Use of Statistical Packages: Data Management and Data Analysis This course familiarizes the student with one of the most widely used database management systems and statistical analysis software packages, the SAS System, operating in a Windows environment.
 Throughout the course, several database management system techniques and data analytical strategies for the appropriate analysis of datasets obtained from a variety of studies will be presented.
 Statistical techniques covered include linear regression, analysis of variance, logistic regression, and survival analysis.

-Students without a prior Masters of Public Health degree from an accredited school of public health will be required to successfully pass the zero-credit, online course Pathways to Public Health (PUBH 6080) within one year of matriculation.
+Students without a prior degree from a CEPH-accredited school or program of public health will be required to successfully pass the zero-credit, online course Pathways to Public Health (PUBH 6080) within one year of matriculation.
 There is no fee for this course.